lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

      ![](assets/restrictaccess-note.png)

 1. To download the renditions of assets in addition to the original assets, select **[!UICONTROL Rendition(s)]**.
-However, if you want to download the system generated renditions along with the custom renditions, deselect **[!UICONTROL Exclude System Renditions]**, which is selected by default.
+However, if you want to download the system generated renditions along with the custom renditions, deselect **[!UICONTROL Exclude System Renditions]**.

    ![](assets/download-system-rendition.png)